-Often times we have a love/hate relationship with our family.
+Often times we have a love-hate relationship with our family.
 In fact, one of the biggest stresses that people have during Thanksgiving and Christmas is dealing with their family.
-I suspect this is one of the reasons why people drink so much during the holidays.
-But, while family can be slightly annoying at times, we need to put family under a much bigger microscope to see what a family really is.
+While family can be slightly annoying at times, we need to put family under a much bigger microscope to see what a family really is.

 “God in his deepest mystery is not a solitude, but a family, since he has in himself Fatherhood, Sonship and the essence of the family, which is love – the Holy Spirit.”